adamhrv/vframeio/content/docs/about/about.md

 ### Recent News and Events

-- **August 2022**: VFRAME announces [partnership](/about/collaborations/t4t) with [Tech 4 Tracing](https://tech4tracing.org/) to gain access to munitions for photogrammetry scanning and benchmark dataset captures
+- **August 2022**: VFRAME announces partnership with [Tech 4 Tracing](https://tech4tracing.org/) to access munitions for photogrammetry scanning and benchmark dataset captures
 - **June 2022**: VFRAME presents at United Nations Eighth Biennial Meeting of States on Small Arms and Light Weapons in NYC
 - **February 2022**: New <a href="https://vimeo.com/681436143">video</a> shows how VFRAME uses 3D rendered synthetic image training data to build object detection algorithms for cluster munitions
 - **December 2021**: VFRAME featured in the Financial Times: [Researchers train AI on ‘synthetic data’ to uncover Syrian war crimes](https://www.ft.com/content/8399873e-0dda-4c87-ba59-0e2678166fba)